BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 constructor doesn't accidentally expose data to change by other threads.
 The list goes on.

-Although these topics are too complex to give you expertise in this chapter, you must be aware of them.

 ### 3. Just because it works doesn't mean it's not broken

 You can easily write a concurrent program that appears to work but is actually